Text-to-SQL Systems: Tutorial & Best Practices

 In WisdomAI's approach, queries are sanitized before execution, and role-based access controls guarantee that users can only access data they are permitted to view.
 WisdomAI's security framework facilitates ongoing monitoring and audit recording, enabling administrators to oversee data access and maintain adherence to security protocols.

-By including security measures like query validation, data masking, and role-based access control, text-to-SQL systems can protect sensitive data.
+Text-to-SQL systems can protect sensitive data by including security measures like query validation, data masking, and role-based access control.
 At the same time, ensuring users have unobstructed access to necessary information.
 WisdomAI and analogous technologies, in conjunction with semantic layers, guarantee that security is integrated into all facets of data querying and retrieval, preserving efficiency and robust protection.

 Last thoughts on text-to-SQL